Resolution Solution: A Three-Step Guide to Aiming High (Intro)

 For Jesus so loved whom He took compassion on, not only did He seek to model love by His power but also care by His intent.

 While I will aim to unpack this further in my next post, for now, I live this in real-life in real-time.
-Given the amount of preemies I pass in the halls these days, I’m stirred by the fact Jesus never repeated the same healing miracle twice.
-And as Lys & I enter these dogs days at Vandy, I’m reminded how, like Jesus, we can be dependent upon a higher power pulsating through us…reviving our hearts again.
+Given the number of preemies I pass in the halls these days, I’m stirred by the fact Jesus never repeated the same healing miracle twice.
+And as Lys & I enter these dog days at Vandy, I’m reminded how, like Jesus, we can be dependent upon a higher power pulsating through us…reviving our hearts again.

 How sweet it is to know our Savior is an expert at making something out of nothing and meeting our spiritual need with a physical manifestation?
 After all, to heal is to not only restore what once was lost but to reclaim by faith God’s original design for our life.